thadguidry/respec/ReSpec-Editor's-Guide.md

 ### Note & Recommendation Tracks

 If you are working on a new version of an existing Recommendation, then it is required that your document point to that previous version.
 This is done using the [`prevRecShortname`](prevRecShortname) and [`prevRecURI`](prevRecURI) options, which respectively provide the [`shortName`](shortName) for the existing Recommendation (e.g., "SVG", as opposed to "SVG2") and its URL.
-You can look at an example.
 If [`prevRecURI`](prevRecURI) is not specified but [`prevRecShortname`](prevRecShortname) is, the latter will be used to generate the former by prefixing "http://www.w3.org/TR/" to it.
-Note however that while in the overwhelming majority of cases this works, it is not recommended to use this approach since if the Recommendation is later Rescinded, the link will be stale.
+Note however that while in the overwhelming majority of cases this works, it is not recommended to use this approach since if the Recommendation is later [Rescinded](specStatus#specStatus-rscnd), the link will be stale.
 Instead, use the dated link to the Recommendation.

 The process for the publication of Notes has been a source of confusion.
 When producing multiple drafts of a Note in succession, some groups have traditionally simply published them all as Notes one after the other, indicating in the abstract or SotD if they intend to work further on this document or if it is final.
 Since Notes are not normative and entail no IP concerns, they don't need an elaborate process and this process was perhaps not entirely bad.
 However, that's not how Notes are commonly handled nowadays.

 The currently recommended process for Notes is closer to that which is used for Recommendation Track documents, typically: FPWD -> WD (n times) -> LC -> Note.
-Given that any group may decide at any time to release a Rec-Track document as a Note instead (often because it has been abandoned) this is Process-correct but it does involve jumping through hoops (notably for IP) that likely should not be needed.
+Given that any group may decide at any time to release a Rec-Track document as a Note instead (often because it has been abandoned), this is Process-correct but it does involve jumping through hoops (notably for IP) that likely should not be needed.
 It has been explained to me several times why this switch took place, but I can never recall the justification.
-At any rate, if you are confused with the Note track process but wish to stick to it, you can do so by setting noRecTrack to true.
+At any rate, if you are confused with the Note track process but wish to stick to it, you can do so by setting [`noRecTrack`](noRecTrack) to true.

-Structure
+## Structure

 This chapter covers all the aspects of a ReSpec document's structure that were not covered as part of the very basics.
-As usual, let's start with an example.
+As usual, let's start with an [**example**](https://github.com/w3c/respec/blob/develop/examples/basic.html).
 It is fairly long as it needs a decent amount of content in order to exemplify some features, but it should nevertheless be easy to understand.
+Go on, open the [**example**](https://github.com/w3c/respec/blob/develop/examples/basic.html) in new tab (omitted here for brevity).

 ### Sections